edwardGunawan/Personal-Blog/_posts/2021-02-17-is-recursion-really-slower-than-iteration-.md

 However, iterative solutions are usually faster than recursive solutions when it comes to speed.

-That's it, you can stop reading from here if you want - or you can read the longer answer.
+That's it, you can stop reading from here if you want - or you can read the long answer and see why it depends.

 In a standard programming language, where the compiler doesn't have tail-recursive optimization, Recursive calls are usually slower than iteration.
 For instance, in Java, recursive calls are expensive because they can't do a tail-removal optimization.